 Coach Role

-ALL Companies in the database for ALL FRANCHISES within this Coach’s Region ONLY will be displayed in the “Select Company” drop down selection

-ONLY those contacts associated to the selected Company will appear in the “Select Contact” drop down screen

-Can view any of the saved gap analysis reports for any Company selected from the “Select Company” drop down screen
+For this release, the Coach Role will not be able to perform the “Gap Analysis” function, therefore the “Gap Analysis” button is disabled [not grayed out, just disabled]

 Corporate Role

+For this release, the Corporate Role will not be able to perform the “Gap Analysis” function, therefore the “Gap Analysis” button is disabled [not grayed out, just disabled]

 Return on Investment (ROI) Functionality

-The return on investment (ROI) functionality should provide the SMS user with the capability to use a previously created [and saved] Gap Analysis to run it through the ROI calculations to determine the amount of the return, and the time frame for the return.ALL Companies in the database for ALL FRANCHISES will be displayed in the “Select Company” drop down selection
+The return on investment (ROI) functionality should provide the SMS user with the capability to use a previously created [and saved] Gap Analysis to run it through the ROI calculations to determine the amount of the return, and the time frame for the return.ROI Data Input

-ONLY those contacts associated to the selected Company will appear in the “Select Contact” drop down screen

-Can view any of the saved gap analysis reports for any Company selected from the “Select Company” drop down screen

-ROI Data Input

 When the user selects the “ROI” button on the top line menu, they will come to the following screen to allow them to select the company and contact [which will populate the Gap Analysis data] and then allow them to enter their estimated Sales Training Expenditures for the next 3 years.

-If the user selected the “Edit: ROI Record” from the navigation buttons on the bottom of the 1-3, then they would be brought to the figure below with the Company, Contact and “Gap” information already populated with the record they were viewing on the 1-3.
+If the user selected the “Edit: ROI Record” from the navigation buttons on the bottom of the Figure 1-3: Gap Analysis Report Screen, then they would be brought to the figure below with the Company, Contact and “Gap” information already populated with the record they were viewing on the Figure 1-3: Gap Analysis Report Screen.